basimr/rewind-the-weather/README.md

 # Rewind the Weather

-I wish I could let you rewind the weather to one week ago, when it was brighter and sunnier...
+Don't you wish you could rewind the weather to one week ago, when it was brighter and sunnier?

-How about an application that lets you shop around for the best weather?
-The application pulls weather data from AccuWeather and OpenWeatherMap, letting you pick the weather you like better!
+Unfortunately that's impossible (for now)...
+But how about an application that lets you shop around for the best weather?
+This application allows you to view weather data from AccuWeather and OpenWeatherMap, letting you pick the weather you enjoy better!

 ## Installation